OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-circular-progress-bar/README.md

 # 🐞 Creating a Pure CSS Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-No JavaScript is required.
-This technique leverages CSS gradients and transforms to achieve a visually appealing and responsive progress indicator.
+No JavaScript is required!
+This leverages CSS animations and transforms to achieve a visually appealing and performant progress indicator.
+We'll utilize techniques applicable to both standard CSS and Tailwind CSS.

 **Description of the Styling:**

-This method creates a circular progress bar by using a circular `border` as the base and then overlays a semi-circular gradient to represent the progress.
-The gradient's position is controlled via a `transform: rotate()` function, dynamically changing based on the percentage value.
-This allows for a smooth animation effect without relying on JavaScript.
+The circular progress bar is created using a combination of techniques:

+* **Two overlapping circles:** A base circle provides the track, and a smaller circle on top represents the progress.
+The smaller circle's size and rotation are controlled dynamically using CSS variables and animations.
+* **`clip-path`:**  This property is used to create the circular shape and mask the progress circle, ensuring a clean circular appearance.
+* **CSS variables (custom properties):** These allow for easy customization of the bar's color, size, and percentage.
+* **CSS Animations:** A smooth animation is applied to rotate the progress circle, creating the progress effect.

-**Full Code:**
+**Full Code (Standard CSS):**

 ```html
 <!DOCTYPE html>